ANG3L0/notes-bloggo/docs/travel journal/spain_2024.md

   <figcaption>The other 2 desserts were the Botin cake and the rice pudding.
 The Botin cake's got meringue, and is a sweet, moist spongecake.
 The rice pudding is less of a pudding, but more of a sweet-rice soup.
 Both were done quite well, though my favorite is still the runny cheesecake.
 </figcaption>
 </figure>
 I honestly think the desserts in Spain surpasses Italian desserts.
 Probably because I really like their take on cheesecakes here, which are more runny/melted in nature, as opposed to the dense style you see a lot in the US.

+My rating is 4.5/5.
+The food was perfect, but I deduct a full point because Serena told me that 10 years ago it used to be 1) a lot less crowded, and 2) a lot cheaper.
+And even from YouTube videos 2 years ago, their prices are now 25%-33% higher.
+Seems kind of cunty to raise prices so drastically in such a short amount of time, but I definitely understand the reasoning behind it.
+They earn most of the points back though because they remembered my birthday, and they didn't charge us for the cheesecake.

 After Botin, we just walked around a lot.
 From 5PM to around 9PM.
 We just did some window shopping, and then did some small grocery shopping.